*ASIO Audio Test signal generator specifications

 The sweep wave generator

 The sweep generator employs a swept sine wave function and does not include DC correction.
+You may choose between a linear or a logarithmic sweep.
 It can sweep up or down.
 The samples are generated in real time - as in the case with the sine wave generator - directly into the the sound card's buffers with no pre-buffering.
-The minimum and maximum frequencies and attenuation values allowed are the same as for the sine wave generator.
-The minimum sweep duration is 0.1 seconds and the maximum is 60 seconds.
+The minimum frequency is 10 Hz and the maximum frequency is 22050 Hz.
+Attenuation values allowed are the same as for the tone burst generator.
+The minimum sweep duration is 0.01 seconds and the maximum is 60 seconds.
 Duration is rounded up to the nearest multiple of sound buffer's sample size.
 A linear taper is applied to the end of the signal, of a duration equal to the sound card's buffer sample size.
 During taper down, the frequency is held at the ending frequency requested.

 The white noise generator